aaryansrawat18/A-Graphical-Password-Authentication-System/README.md

-# Graphical Password Authentication System
+# 🔐 Graphical Password Authentication System

-The **Graphical Password Authentication System**, developed by **Aaryan Singh Rawat**, enhances traditional text-based authentication by introducing an additional layer of image-based security.
+A secure authentication project developed by **Aaryan Singh Rawat** that strengthens traditional alphanumeric passwords by adding an image-based authentication layer.

-## 🔒 How it Works
+---

+## 📖 Overview
-- Users create a graphical password by selecting images from a predefined set.
+- Users create a unique graphical password by selecting images from a predefined set.
-- During login, this graphical password is combined with a standard alphanumeric password.
+- During login, this graphical password is combined with a standard text password.
-- The dual-authentication method makes unauthorized access significantly more difficult.
+- This two-factor approach makes unauthorized access significantly harder.

-## 💡 Use Cases
-This system is particularly useful for applications requiring high security, such as:
-- Online banking
+---

+## ✨ Features
+- Dual authentication (Text + Image password)
-- E-commerce platforms
+- Enhanced security for sensitive platforms
-- Social media accounts

-## 🛠 Tech Stack (MERN)
-- **MongoDB** – Database management
-- **Express.js** – Backend API routing
-- **React.js** – Frontend interface
+- User-friendly graphical interface
-- **Node.js** – Server environment
+- Built with the MERN stack for scalability and performance

 ## 📸 Screenshots